opendevsecops/terraform-aws-scanner/README.md

 ## Supported Scanners

-The following scanners are currently supported:
+The following scanners are currently supported.
+More scanners can be easily added as long as they are packaged as docker containers:

   * Cohesion - Dynamic Web Application Security Scanner
   * WPScan - Wordpress Security Scanner